sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 7 to the power of 2: 49
 ```

-As we can see, calling is the same for both methods, but the function definition is done differently.
+As we can see, the calling is the same for both methods, but the function definition is done differently.

 ### 2.3 Using a multi-clause function
 If we're not sure about the number of parameters we will receive when calling our function, we can define a set of cases that will help us act according to the number of parameters we get: